 She graduated in 2002 with a BFA in Metal Design and a Minor in Anthropology from East Carolina University.
 After completing her degree, Brooks sought more skills to hone her craft.
 She began working with Atlanta based enamellist Ricky Frank until she attended graduate school and received an MFA in Artisanry, concentration in Jewelry/Metals, from UMASS Dartmouth in 2008.

 Brooks is drawn to themes of transformation elicited from personal narratives and reflection.
 Her methods involve working in series, using processes and symbolic imagery influenced by each subject to convey emotive intent.
 Her previous studies in the life sciences have inspired Brooks’ use of organic forms, while the synthetic sounds of musical influences and interests in science fiction are portrayed with a biomechanical format.
 She feels that the portrayal of organic and inorganic elements are a necessity in creating cohesive collaborations, as they portray the duality that exist in her concepts.

-Currently, Brooks teaches workshops at the Tacoma Metal Arts Center in Tacoma, Washington.
-She has also recently taught at Central Washington University, North Seattle College, Pratt Fine Arts Center, and creates in her workspace at Equinox Studios in Seattle, Washington.
+Brooks has recently taught at the Tacoma Metals Art Center, Central Washington University, North Seattle College, Pratt Fine Arts Center, and creates in her workspace at Equinox Studios in Seattle, Washington.